zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,081.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast.
-When you do, you can download the eight- to ten-page Learnin g Guide we provide for each and every episode of our current episodes.
-The Lear ning Guide contains a complete transcript of everything I say, so if ther e’s something you don’t understand, you can look at the Learning Guide.
+When you do, you can download the eight- to ten-page Learning Guide we provide for each and every episode of our current episodes.
+The Learning Guide contains a complete transcript of everything I say, so if ther e’s something you don’t understand, you can look at the Learning Guide.
 Isn ’t that great?

 This episode is a dialogue between Giorgio and Anna .
 Giorgio and Anna are talking about personal grooming – things you do to keep yourself clean and good-looking.
 Let’s get started.